-Main Line Health is now accepting Fall applications for the Nurse Residency Program starting October 15 with a deadline of October 31, 2018.
+Main Line Health will be accepting Spring applications for the Nurse Residency Program starting March 1 with a deadline of March 14, 2019.

 The Nurse Residency Program is a year-long program designed to ease the transition to practice for the new graduate nurse in their first professional role.
 Emphasis is given to nursing leadership behaviors, nurse-driven outcomes and professional development.
 The curriculum is designed to enhance the graduates’ critical thinking skills and their ability to use outcome data to promote patient safety.

 Through the residency program, new graduates can transition to their profession and gain valuable full-time experiences in most clinical specialties.
 These evening and night-shift positions offer a comprehensive benefits package, competitive pay and shift differential.
 Main Line Health offers all new graduates a precepted orientation which is based on the clinical specialty and the individual learning needs of the new graduate.
 On-going supervised training and educational opportunities are provided to the staff during this transition and after orientation.